-Procurement of a Research Information Managment System
+Procurement of a Research Information Management System

 Several different units at KI have since long identified the need for a Research Information Managment System (RIMS).
 This is a system that weaves together the information from the university's various systems and, as well as making it searchable, presents it in a coherent and clear way in a common interface.
-(Read more about RIMS and see examples further down the page.)
-The context has previously been too narrow to justify an investment of such system, though within the framework of Strategy 2030, KI has now been able to take a broader approach.
+(Read more about RIMS further down the page.)
+The context has previously been too narrow to justify an investment of such a system, though within the framework of Strategy 2030, KI has now been able to take a broader approach.
 The project System Support for Research Information has had the task of analyzing KI's needs and conditions, as well as evaluating the research information systems available on the market.

 Based on the project's preparatory work that took place in 2020–2021, the steering group for the Information Management program at KI made a decision on the procurement of a KI RIMS.
-The procurement process started during the autumn of 2021 and is scheduled to be finished in May 2022.
-The project then need some months for implementation, and expect the RIMS to be in operation early 2023.

 About the project and the project group

 The implementation of a RIMS, with all the phases and feasibility studies that have led to it, is part of the Information Management program at KI, which was decided at the same time as Strategy 2030, in April 2019.